 She quickly realized that she picked a bad example and backpedaled faster than Deion Sanders in his prime, but yes, she said such an astounding thing.

-The folks at First Things are still buzzing with it, recently running this excellent piece about the saint: The Real Damien of Molokai.
+The folks at First Things responded with an excellent piece about the saint: The Real Damien of Molokai.

 Its description of what Fr.
 Damien did for the lepers of Hawaii made me want to cry, revealing the leprosy in my own soul by comparison.

 The conclusion itself is worthy of philosophical meditation:

 Hansen's Disease slowly ravaged his body, and the lepers saw their own suffering united to Christ's sacrifice in the Mass in a new way.
 By the time Fr.
 Damien died in 1889, more than 600 of Molokai's 1,000 lepers were Catholics devoted to the sacred hearts of Jesus and Mary.

 When the Church beatified Fr.
 Damien in 2009, President Barack Obama, who was raised in Honolulu, praised him as “a voice for the voiceless.”
 But he was more than that.
 Fr.
 Damien was a witness to God's presence among the forsaken, and he died a priest of Jesus Christ surrounded by a great cloud of witnesses.